Dreamfarer/software-construction-uzh-hs24/SoCo_HS24-group_33-a3/README.md

 - [Java Translation](#java-translation): Challenges encountered during the Python-to-Java translation
 - [Java Installation](#java-installation): Dependency installation and compilation guide
 - [Disclaimer](#disclaimer): Use of AI tools and commit distribution
-- [Python Walkthrough](#python-walkthrough): Step-by-step walkthrough with `tig.py` according to the use case outline in the assignment
+- [Python Walkthrough](#python-walkthrough): Step-by-step walkthrough with Python according to the use case outlined in the assignment
+- [Java Walkthrough](#Java-walkthrough): Step-by-step walkthrough with Java according to the use case outlined in the assignment
 - [Code Documentation](#interpreter-documentation): Comprehensive overview of the Python implementation

 ## Overview